NicolasRochat/NicolasRochat.github.io/index.md

 ![ Image description ](./images/Fav_style.png){:style="display: block; margin-left: auto; margin-right: auto;" width="700"}

 The next plot shows us the same, but with all brewery styles.
-What's interesting is that some styles performed clearly better clearly better wheter the beer comes from an urban or a local brewery.
+What's interesting is that some styles performed clearly better whether the beer comes from an urban or a local brewery.

 ![ Image description ](./images/Fav_Style_b.png){:style="display: block; margin-left: auto; margin-right: auto;" width="700"}